OpenSCAP/website/README.md

 ecosystem provides tools and vanilla policies for quick, cost effective and flexible implementation of such process.

-Security compliance focuses mainly on proper software configuration and sofware inventory whereas _Vulnerability Assessment_ inspects installed software for unpatched vulnerabilities.
+Security compliance focuses mainly on proper software configuration and software inventory whereas _Vulnerability Assessment_ inspects installed software for unpatched vulnerabilities.
 With OpenSCAP organizations can implement both approaches with the same tooling, reducing management overhead.

+Linux deployments are thriving beyond any point in history.
+This is the most evident in cloud infrastructures that are highly dependent on open source software and Linux operating system is in the basic building block for inexpensive cloud.
+OpenSCAP was designed to perform the best in Linux environments and security specialists teamed together around OpenSCAP to write _security policies_ and hardening guidances for Linux systems and common server applications.

 ## Vulnerability Assessment
 + What is it?